OrBenyamin7/CryptoProject/README.md

-# CryptoProject Secure files transmission app
+# Secure files transmission app

 This repository is an implementation of Secure files transmission app